-The Roland Alpha Juno 2 analog synthesizer manufactured from 1985 to 1987 was known for its warm analog filter, complex envelopes, and rich-sounding DCO.
-Alpha Junos have been used by many artists, including Legowelt, M83, Joey Beltram, Human Resources and Liam Howlett of The Prodigy.
-It has also become a mainstay in Belgian Techno.
-In 1987, Roland released the MKS-50, which is a rackmount version that shares the same synth engine and architecture as the Alpha Juno 2 with a few added features.
+The 1985 Roland Alpha Juno analog synthesizer is known for its warm analog filter, complex envelopes, and rich-sounding DCO.
+Alpha Junos have been used by such artists as Legowelt, M83, Joey Beltram, Human Resources and Liam Howlett of The Prodigy.
+It has also become a must-have for Belgian Techno producers, mostly for it’s unique chorus and pitch envelope that produce the infamous Hoover sound found on such tracks as ‘Mentasm’ by Joey Beltran and Human Resource’s “Dominator”.

-MKS-50 Initialization
+Initialization

 - To initialize the unit to Mono Mode, turn it on while holding the Number Buttons 3 and 7